spotify/luigi/README.rst

 Who uses Luigi?
 ---------------

-Several companies have written blog posts or presentation about Luigi:
+Since luigi is open source and without any registration walls, the exact number of luigi users is unknown.
+But based on the number of unique contributors, we expect hundreads of enterprises to use it.
+Some users have written blog posts or held presentations about Luigi:

 * `Spotify (NYC Data Science) <http://www.slideshare.net/erikbern/luigi-presentation-nyc-data-science>`_
 * `Foursquare <http://www.slideshare.net/OpenAnayticsMeetup/luigi-presentation-17-23199897>`_